WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 ### Listened for events

-Carousel listens for the following events, which should be dispatched by the user's code on the specific `ace-carousel` element.
+Carousel listens for the following events, which should be dispatched on the specific `ace-carousel` element.

 #### Set previous slide